internetarchive/iari/README.md

 * url (mandatory)
 * refresh (optional)
 * testing (optional)
+* revision (int, optional) defaults to the most recent

 On error it returns 400.
 On timeout it returns 504 or 502 (this is a bug and should be reported).